-We’re happy to be the first VPN provider to open source apps on all platforms (Windows, macOS, Android, and iOS) and undergo an independent security audit.
-Transparency, ethics, and security are at the core of the Internet we want to build and the reason why we built Proton VPN in the first place.
+We’re happy to be the first VPN provider to open source our apps on all platforms (Windows, macOS, Android, and iOS) and undergo an independent security audit.
+Transparency, ethics, and security are at the core of the internet we want to build and the reason why we built Proton VPN in the first place.

 We launched Proton VPN in 2017 to provide Proton Mail users with a trustworthy VPN service, which was increasingly necessary given the rise of Internet censorship.
 VPN in particular was an area in dire need of improvement.
 Studies have found that over one-third of Android VPNs actually contain malware, many VPNs suffered from major security lapses, and many free VPN services that claimed to protect privacy are secretly selling user data to third parties.
 In general, there is also a lack of transparency and accountability regarding who operates VPN services, their security qualifications, and whether they fully conform to privacy laws like the GDPR.

 Proton VPN changed this by delivering an unparalleled level of transparency and accountability.
 We have done things differently from the start: We have a strict no-logs policy, we’re based in Switzerland, regulated by some of the world’s strongest privacy laws, we have a deep security background, and we have even opened up our technology for inspection by Mozilla.
-We’re regularly audited by independent security experts, and our latest security audit results confirm our no logs policy.
+We’re regularly audited by independent security experts, and our latest security audit results confirm our no-logs policy.

 Making all of our applications open source is therefore a natural next step.
 As former CERN scientists, publication and peer review are a core part of our ethos.
 We are also publishing the results of independent security audits covering all of our software.

-You can find the open source code and audit reports here:
+You can find the open-source code and audit reports here:

-Why it’s important to use an open source VPN
+Why it’s important to use an open-source VPN

 When you choose to use a virtual private network, you are placing an extraordinary amount of faith in that service provider.
 Here’s why: